The New Oil

 Security vs Privacy vs Anonymity

 On this page, I want to explain security, privacy, and anonymity.
-These subjects often compliment each other, but they are not always dependent on each other.
+These subjects are often confused with each other, but are distinct, though they do frequently compliment each other.
 It is important to remember that to some extent, there are no wrong answers here.
 For example, it’s okay to pick a product because it has better security even though that product may offer little in the way of privacy.
 The important thing is that you need to be aware what these products and services are offering you so that you can use them correctly.

 • Security is defined as “freedom from danger,” or “protection; measures taken to guard against espionage or sabotage, crime, attack, or escape.”
 Think of it the ability to keep unauthorized people from accessing information, accounts, or other similar things.
 A real world example could be the way a lock is designed to keep unauthorized people outside of your home.